-The University's Office of Emergency Preparedness and Response (OEP&R) is responsible for the Emergency Operations All Hazards Plan (EOAHP).
-This plan is designed to be an all-hazards disaster response and emergency management plan that complies with FEMA guidelines for Higher Education that includes planning, mitigation, response, and recovery actions.
-The mission of the Tulane University Office of Emergency Preparedness and Response (OEPR) provides the university with a solid yet flexible emergency preparedness and response structure, positioned to provide for the best possible safety and welfare of the faculty, staff and students through the preservation of life, health, property, and environment.
+Tulane University's Office of Emergency Preparedness and Response (OEPR) is responsible for the Emergency Operations All Hazards Plan (EOAHP).
+This plan is designed to be an all-hazards disaster response and emergency management plan that complies with FEMA guidelines for Higher Education that includes planning, mitigation, response and recovery actions.
+The mission of the Tulane OEPR provides the university with a solid yet flexible emergency preparedness and response structure, positioned to provide for the best possible safety and welfare of the faculty, staff and students through the preservation of life, health, property and environment.

-The primary function of the Life Safety Department is to provide a safe and secure environment for students, faculty, and staff.
-The Life Safety Department (LFD) provides comprehensive services in support of the university's operations, including performing required testing, inspecting, and maintaining the fire/life fire safety systems in all buildings on our campuses.
+The primary function of the Life Safety Department (LFD) is to provide a safe and secure environment for students, faculty and staff.
+LFD provides comprehensive services in support of the university's operations, including performing required testing, inspecting, and maintaining the fire/life fire safety systems in all buildings on our campuses.
 LFD specialists ensure the university's fire life safety systems comply with the National Fire Protection Association's (NFPA) codes and other industry standards.
 The life safety technicians ensure that all fire code violations are corrected promptly.
-They maintain all suppression systems throughout the university, which include fire pumps, fire extinguishers, chemical suppression hoods, halon or energy systems, and sprinkler systems.
-The LFD also oversees the work of any outside contractors that modify or repair university fire systems.
+They maintain all suppression systems throughout the university, which include fire pumps, fire extinguishers, chemical suppression hoods, halon or energy systems and sprinkler systems.
+LFD also oversees the work of any outside contractors that modify or repair university fire systems.
 In addition, the life safety technicians maintain all the university's fire extinguishers and fire detection systems to code.
-These include fire alarms, smoke detectors, pull stations, horns, and strobes.
+These include fire alarms, smoke detectors, pull stations, horns and strobes.
 In addition, the university fire marshal, and in some cases, conditions, require an LFD crew to be on hand at university-based special events and major sporting events.

-A summary of the University's emergency response procedures is located at https://emergencyprep.tulane.edu.
+A summary of the university's emergency response procedures is located at https://emergencyprep.tulane.edu.

-Included on this web page is detailed information regarding the University's emergency notification policy, including how to enroll in the emergency notification system to ensure you receive emergency notices on university and cellular telephones.
+Included on this web page is detailed information regarding the university's emergency notification policy, including how to enroll in the emergency notification system to ensure you receive emergency notices on university and cellular telephones.

-General information about the emergency response and evacuation procedures for Tulane is publicized each year as part of the institution's Clery Act compliance efforts, and that information is available on the Emergency Preparedness and Response website.
-Detailed information about and updates to the Tulane EOAHP and Departmental Contingency and Continuity Plans are available at the Office of Emergency Management.
+General information about the emergency response and evacuation procedures for the university is publicized each year as part of the institution's Clery Act compliance efforts, and that information is available on OEPR's website.
+Detailed information about and updates to the university EOAHP and Departmental Contingency and Continuity Plans are available at the Office of Emergency Management.
 University departments are responsible for developing contingency plans and continuity of operations plans for their staff and areas of responsibility.

 OEPR is responsible for updating and maintaining the university's emergency plans.
-The Tulane University All-Hazards Emergency Operations Plan (EOP) provides the core framework for preparedness, response, and recovery efforts that manage threats and/or incidents that could negatively impact the university's populations, assets, programs, properties, reputation, and/or viability.
+The university All-Hazards Emergency Operations Plan (EOP) provides the core framework for preparedness, response and recovery efforts that manage threats and/or incidents that could negatively impact the university's populations, assets, programs, properties, reputation and/or viability.